bualuk/cisc187-assignments/lab01-hello/COMPILING.md

 # Compiling
 Use these instructions to compile and run the assignments you create.

-More details can be found in the (course reader)[http://localhost:8000/back-matter/app-a/toctree.html].
+More details can be found in the [course reader](http://localhost:8000/back-matter/app-a/toctree.html).

 ## Prerequisites
 To complete your assignments, you will need: